Risk and opportunity management system

 - processes are established to guarantee the completeness of financial reporting;

 The effectiveness of the internal control system is systematically assessed with regard to the corporate accounting process.
-The first step consists of risk analysis and the definition of control.
-Significant risks are identified relating to the processes of corporate accounting and financial reporting in the main legal entities and corporate functions.
+The first step consists of risk analysis and a definition of control with the objective of identifying significant risks relating to the processes of corporate accounting and financial reporting in the main legal entities and corporate functions.
 The controls required are then defined and documented in accordance with Group-wide guidelines.
 Random samples are regularly tested to assess the effectiveness of the controls.
 Those tests constitute the basis for self-assessment of the appropriate magnitude and effectiveness of the controls.
 The results of this self-assessment are documented and reported in a Group-wide IT system.
 Identified weaknesses are eliminated with consideration of their potential effects.
 At the end of the annual cycle, the selected legal entities and corporate functions confirm the effectiveness of the internal control and risk management system with regard to the corporate accounting process.
 The Board of Management and the Audit Committee of the Supervisory Board are regularly informed about the main control weaknesses and the effectiveness of the control mechanisms installed.
 However, the internal control and risk management system for the accounting process cannot ensure with absolute certainty that material false statements in accounting are avoided.

 Responsibility for operational risk management and for the risk management processes lies directly with the divisions, corporate functions and legal entities.